lucyannofrota/smap_core/Documentation/Documentation.md

 # Topological_Map

-Class responsible to create a interface to the TopoMap (Graph Map) and the Concepts associated with each Vertex
+Class responsible to create a interface to the TopoMap (Graph Map) and the things associated with each Vertex

 - Has a tf buffer to track robot position